Most Famous Car Logos

 Infiniti Logo

 The Infiniti emblem, representing Nissan’s luxury division, perfectly combines modern design and symbolic depth.
-Against the metallic-colored open oval is a distinctive triangle pointing inward.
-Despite its apparent simplicity, this design carries a rich history and thought process.
+Opposite the metallic-colored open oval is a distinctive inward-pointing triangle.
+Despite its apparent simplicity, this design has a rich history and a complex thought process behind it.

 The triangle, strategically placed in the center of the oval, is more than just a design element.
 It serves as a visual metaphor, embodying a roadway that flows gently into the horizon and evokes the notion of infinity.
 This symbolism aligns seamlessly with the Infiniti brand, suggesting endless possibilities, unrivaled travel, and constant innovation.

-Due to its minimalism, the emblem’s elegance allows it to remain memorable despite the brand’s relatively young age in the automotive arena.
-The combination of understated design with profound symbolism allows the Infiniti logo to become more memorable and firmly take its place in the annals of emblematic design.
+Despite the brand’s relatively young age in the automotive arena, the emblem’s minimalism makes it memorable.
+The combination of understated design and profound symbolism makes the Infiniti logo more memorable and firmly establishes it in the annals of emblematic design.

 Ferrari Logo